This is part one of two-part series on missionary newsletters. Read part two, “How to Design a Beautiful Missionary Newsletter,” here.

 As you share ministry stories, be sure to throw in one about your personal life.
 Yes, people support you to fill a ministry role.
 But they also support you because, at some point, they decided they like you as a person.
 So let them know how you are doing.
 Are you making friends?
 Have you been sick?
 How are the kids doing in school?

 Even if you never hear the same news back from them, they will feel like they know you better, and that connection will encourage long-term, heartfelt support.

 5. Don’t preach, but share.

-Working in ministry and living in an unfamiliar setting, you will learn a lot.
+You’ll learn a lot while working in ministry and living in an unfamiliar setting.
 And it’s natural that you’ll want to share that.
 But be careful about how you do it.
 People generally don’t respond well to preaching, but they are open to hearing about your personal experiences of growth.

 When you want to share something you’ve learned, imagine sitting down for coffee with a good friend.
 What anecdotes or struggles would you share?
 What weakness would you admit you still have?
 How would you ask for prayer?
 How would you invite them into the conversation?
 Preaching tells others they still have a ways to go.
 Sharing invites others to journey and grow with you.

 Missionaries face a lot of pressure to be perfect, but you don’t have to add to it by only sharing your triumphs.
 In fact, sharing only the good times can be immobilizing for a support team.
 How do you pray for someone with no problems?
 How do you encourage someone who’s never had a bad day?
 Why send extra money to someone with no needs?